izmirli/self.py_tester/.github/README.md

 ```

 ## Disclaimer
-This content is not affiliated with, endorsed, sponsored, or specifically approved by National Cyber Directorate, [Cyber education center](https://cyber.org.il/) and Campus-IL (or anybody else related to self.py course), and they are not responsible for it.
+This content is not affiliated with, endorsed, sponsored, or specifically approved by National Cyber Directorate, Cyber education center and Campus-IL (or anyone else related to self.py course), and they are not responsible for it.

 THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.